QuickBooks Online for Government Contractors: Can You Stay DCAA Compliant Without an ERP?

 The Bottom Line

 QuickBooks Online is a legitimate accounting platform for government contractors.
 The conventional wisdom that you "must" switch to an enterprise ERP to be DCAA compliant is outdated.
 What you must do is address the specific gaps — timekeeping, labor distribution, audit trails — with appropriate tools and processes.
+For a criterion-by-criterion breakdown of what a passing system must demonstrate, see the complete guide to DCAA-compliant accounting systems.

 How you address those gaps is a business decision that depends on your size, your contracts, and your budget.
 The important thing is that you address them before the auditor asks.